Deepapritha/Module-1/1E SEB-MINIMUM OF THREE NUMBERS.md

 # Experiment No: 1e – SEB-Minimum of Three Numbers

 ## AIM
-To write a Python program to find the minimum between three integer numbers using a conditional expression (Ternary operator).
+To write a Python program to find the minimum between three integer numbers .

 ## ALGORITHM
 1. Begin the program.